-Table 6: Recall for Multi Cam Wide.
+Table 5.5: Recall for Multi Cam Wide.

 The experiments described in this section give insight about the applicability in scenarios with multiple cameras.
 It can be seen from the results for dataset Multi Cam Narrow that in principle it is possible to learn an object in one camera and apply it in a second camera.
 However, as the baseline between the cameras increases, results get worse.
-The second image column of Fig. 26 depicts the difficulties present in Multi Cam Narrow.
+The second image column of Fig. 5.6 depicts the difficulties present in Multi Cam Wide.
 In this column, the selected face is shown as it appears in the three different cameras.
 Due to varying lighting conditions the appearance of an object in one camera is distorted significantly compared to the two other cameras.
 One could alleviate this problem by employing dedicated lighting equipment in order to create homogenous lighting settings in all three cameras, but there are application scenarios where this is not feasible, for instance when images are taken from a surveillance camera.

-6 Conclusion
+Conclusion

 In this work we presented an implementation of a novel approach to robust object tracking based on the Tracking-Learning-Detection paradigm.
-We were able to reproduce the results of Kalal et al. and showed that the use of features based on pairwise pixel comparison and two additional stages in the detection cascade lead to a reduced computing time and do not degrade results.
+We made the following contributions: We reproduced the results of Kalal et al. and showed that the use of features based on pairwise pixel comparison and two additional stages in the detection cascade lead to a reduced computing time and do not degrade results.
 In our implementation, we reduce computing time by a factor of three.
-Applying our approach to multicamera scenarios is feasible as long as the lighting conditions and the orientations of the cameras are similar.
-For a GPU implementation, we expect a reduction of computing time by a factor of 4.
+For a GPU implementation, we expect a further reduction of computing time by a factor of 4.
+We demonstrated empirically that applying our approach to multi-camera scenarios is feasible as long as the lighting conditions and the orientations of the cameras remain similar.